adstuart/azure-privatelink-dns-microhack/README.md

 ### Goal

 In order to access your SQL Server via its "Private interface" we need to setup a new Private Endpoint and map this to your specific server.
-This will allow us to access the SQL server from your client/mgmt VM, whilst retaining the use of setting "deny public access".
+This will allow us to access the SQL server from your client/mgmt VM, without using the Public interface via IP or Virtual Network Firewall Rules.

 ## Task 1 : Setup Private Endpoint